 Current research on asthma treatment

-- An NHLBI-funded study is assessing how an antibiotic called azithromycin (AZ) reduces severe wheezing in preschool children seen in the emergency room.
+- Why medicines work: An NHLBI-funded study is assessing how an antibiotic called azithromycin (AZ) reduces severe wheezing in preschool children seen in the emergency room.
 While prior studies have shown that AZ benefits these children, it is unclear if the beneficial effects are because of the antibacterial activity of AZ or because of the anti-inflammatory activity of AZ.
 To help answer this question, this study will compare whether children with bacteria growing in their throats get more benefit from AZ treatment than children who do not have bacteria growing in their throats at the time they go to the emergency room with severe wheezing.

-- The Precision Interventions for Severe and/or Exacerbation Prone Asthma Network (PrecISE) is conducting clinical trials to identify personalized medicine approaches that treat severe asthma more effectively.
+- Personalized medicine: The Precision Interventions for Severe and/or Exacerbation Prone Asthma Network (PrecISE) is conducting clinical trials to identify personalized medicine approaches that treat severe asthma more effectively.
 It has established 30 locations nationwide that will test new and approved treatments based on each patient’s specific biology and biomarkers.

 Find more NHLBI-funded studies on asthma treatment at NIH RePORTER.